Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/nodeop-cli.md

   In "locked" mode database is preloaded, locked into memory, and will use huge pages if available.
 - **`--sys-vm-oc-cache-size-mb arg (=1024)`**: Maximum size (in MiB) of the SYS VM OC code cache
 - **`--sys-vm-oc-compile-threads arg (=1)`**: Number of threads to use for SYS VM OC tier-up
 - **`--sys-vm-oc-enable arg (=auto)`**: Enable SYS VM OC tier-up runtime ('auto', 'all', 'none').
   'auto' - SYS VM OC tier-up is enabled for sysio.* accounts, read-only trxs, and except on producers applying blocks.
   'all'  - SYS VM OC tier-up is enabled for all contract execution.
   'none' - SYS VM OC tier-up is completely disabled.
+- **`--sys-vm-oc-whitelist arg (=wire)`**: SYS VM OC tier-up whitelist account suffixes for tier-up runtime 'auto'.
 - **`--enable-account-queries arg (=0)`**: enable queries to find accounts by various metadata.
 - **`--transaction-retry-max-storage-size-gb arg`**: Maximum size (in GiB) allowed to be allocated for the Transaction Retry feature.
 Setting above 0 enables this feature.
 - **`--transaction-retry-interval-sec arg (=20)`**: How often, in seconds, to resend an incoming transaction to network if not seen in a block.
 Needs to be at least twice as large as p2p-dedup-cache-expire-time-sec.